Keeling-Cocos Islands 1968 Plastic Token Set (10 Rupee ~ 1 Cent) KM#Tn8~16 EF ~ Unc

 Due to their isolation and relative autonomy, several quite different series of coins and notes were issued for use in the local Cocos economy over the years.
 When we consider that the population of the islands at present is a mere 629 people (estimated in 2004), we can get a clear idea of just how rare coins and paper money dating back to the early part of the last century really is.

-The administration of the Keeling-Cocos Islands released a set of plastic tokens in 1968, each token features a palm tree growing from an island with ocean in background on the reverse, and the denomination within a geometric design on the obverse.
+The administration of the Keeling-Cocos Islands released a set of plastic tokens in 1968, each token features a palm tree growing from an island with the ocean in the background on the reverse, and the denomination within a geometric design on the obverse.

 As the Australian dollar is the legal circulating medium in the Keeling-Cocos Islands, the exact purpose of the 1968 plastic token series is not clear.
 That some of these tokens are encountered in circulated condition leads some collectors to believe that they circulated or were at least used for some purpose.